Revel8-io/intuition-snap/docs/USER-KNOWLEDGE-BASE.md

 **Remember:** Trust signals are community opinions, not guarantees.
 Always do your own research.

-### Understanding Nicknames
+### Understanding Aliases

-Nicknames are community-assigned labels for addresses:
+Aliases are community-assigned labels for addresses:

 **What They Show:**
 - Common names or identifiers for the address